OpenVnmrJ/Documentation/Background.md

 While Agilent retains the rights to VnmrJ 4.2 (and previous versions of VnmrJ), title to OpenVNMRJ is now owned by the University of Oregon.

-University of Oregon contacts include:
+University of Oregon contacts are:

 	Michael Strain, Director, CAMCOR NMR Facility,
 	University of Oregon